FancyPixel/js_challenge/README.md

 ## API docs

 At [this page](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28&tool=javascript) you can find GitHub's "Getting started with the REST API" guide, with plenty of code snippets and JS examples ready to use.
-Please avoid to use the Octocat JS library.
+Please avoid using the Octocat JS library.

-As you can read in the linked doc, GitHub's API require authentication. ***You must own a GitHub account in order to complete this challenge.***
+As you can read in the linked doc, GitHub's API requires authentication. ***You must own a GitHub account to complete this challenge.***

 ##### AUTH TOKEN Creation: TL;DR Version

 Go to [your profile's settings page](https://github.com/settings/profile).
-On the left menu, click on the last entry, that should be
+On the left menu, click on the last entry, which should be
 [Developer settings](https://github.com/settings/apps).
 On the left menu, click on Personal Access Token and then on [Fine-grained tokens](https://github.com/settings/tokens?type=beta).
 On the top right, click on `Generate new token`.
 Give the token a name by filling in the required `Token name` field.
 You can leave all the remaining fields with the default values.